 Tired of being driven inside when it is warm outside?
 Check out this guide to helpful essential oils for bug bites, and you will get relief in no time!
-Learn about what the best oils to use are, and how to safely get relief for your children.
+Learn about what the best oils to use are, and how to safely get relief for you and your children.

 There is one in every crowd.